tc39/proposal-richer-keys/collection-rekey/README.md

 ### Why not encourage extending collections?

-1. This would be resistant to prototype crawling such as:
+1. This would be succeptible to prototype crawling such as:

 ```mjs
 myCustomMap.__proto__.get.call(myCustomMap, key);